xiph/rav1e/README.md

 This is also required everytime you switch branch or pull code and the submodule changed.

-In order to build the codec, you need yasm.
+In order to build the codec, you need yasm and cmake.
 To install this on Ubuntu or Linux Mint, run:

 ```
-sudo apt install yasm
+sudo apt install yasm cmake
 ```

 # Compressing video